Close Banner

 Other Tips and Tidbits for Using the Universal Orlando Virtual Line Experience

-• If you're having trouble getting a pass for Hagrid's Virtual Line (or any ride for that matter, but Hagrid's Virtual Line is usually the most in-demand), know that more times may be added later in the day, but aren't guaranteed.
-The app suggests checking back around these times: 11 a.m., 2 p.m. and 4 p.m.
+• If you're having trouble getting a pass for Virtual Line, know that more times may be added later in the day, but aren't guaranteed.

-• When a ride is shut down during your return time and doesn't start operating as quickly as anticipated, you will automatically receive a single-use Express pass for any ride that has an Express queue.
+• Based on when Hagrid's used a Virtual Line, if the ride shuts down during your return time and doesn't start operating as quickly as anticipated, you will automatically receive a single-use Express pass for any ride that has an Express queue.
 Just like your Virtual Line passes, it doesn't hurt to snap a pic for easy access (and insurance).
+We'll update if this changes!

 • If you have an Attraction Assistance Pass, you can have a Virtual Line pass for one ride and an AAP for a different ride at the same time.